-Looking to pick up a new 50-gallon propane water heater but not sure which one is the best one to get?
-Let us give you some direction – we’ve built this page inspecting and reviewing some of the best propane water heaters for sale and extensively reviewed customer feedback.
+Are you considering purchasing a new 50-gallon propane water heater but not sure which one is the best one to get?
+Let us give you some direction – we’ve built this page inspecting and reviewing some of the best propane water heaters for sale and extensively studied customer feedback.
 Additionally, we collected the specs and crunched the numbers.
-Feel free to read through our water heater shopping guide below and we welcome you to consider the recommended 50-gal propane water heaters below.
+Feel free to read through our water heater shopping guide below, and we welcome you to consider the recommended 50-gal propane water heaters below.

 Recommended 50-Gallon Propane Water Heaters